When to Replace a Tile Roof: Signs to Look For

 Granules in the Gutters

-Although more commonly associated with asphalt shingle roofs, the presence of granules in the gutters can also be a sign of deterioration in concrete or clay tile roofs.
-Over time, the surface of concrete tiles can begin to deteriorate, shedding small particles that end up in the gutters.
-This erosion weakens the tiles and reduces their ability to protect the home from water and UV radiation.
+While granule loss is most commonly associated with asphalt shingles, it can also occur with concrete or clay tile roofs.
+Over time, the surface of the tiles may begin to erode, shedding small particles that collect in your gutters.
+This erosion weakens the tiles and reduces their ability to protect your home from water and UV rays.
+If you notice a notable buildup of granules in your gutters, it’s a sign that your tiles are deteriorating and may need replacement.

 Age of the Roof